 - Any book on British music, musical culture, and musical life in Great Britain and elsewhere published between January 1, 2017 and December 31, 2018 – including monographs, books within a series, eBooks, scholarly editions, or collections of essays (if all of the essays within are centered on the study of British music) – is eligible for consideration for the Prize.

-- Candidates must submit nominations of the book to be considered by June 1, 2019 to the Secretary of NABMSA.
+- Candidates must submit nominations of the book to be considered by May 1, 2019 to the committee chair and Secretary of NABMSA.

 Nominations should be submitted to the committee chair, Anthony Barone (firstname.lastname@example.org) and the Secretary, Michelle Meinhart (email@example.com).
 Please include the author, book title, publisher, and date of publication.